 The Leadership Fellows program is the co-curricular core of the Barger Leadership Institute’s educational activities.
 We seek to engage students from any program on campus at every stage of their undergraduate careers in BLI activities.
 These activities are designed to inspire promising undergraduates to develop their knowledge and skills through rich experiences that they help to devise.
 The BLI fellows are a campus-wide community of emerging student leaders and the program involves additional leadership and social activities designed by faculty and students.

 Fellows must be nominated by UM faculty, staff, or previous BLI Fellows to participate.
 Once students have accepted their nominations, they are eligible to participate in social events and leadership activities such as:

-- Faculty-facilitated workshops
+- Faculty-guided special topics workshops

 Interested in nominating an undergraduate University of Michigan student for the BLI Leadership Fellows Program?
 Click here to submit a nomination and make sure to include the following: Your full name, your unit/department, the student's full name, the student's UM email address, any information you have on the student's academic year and major, and a few sentences explaining why this student would be a great addition to the Fellows Program.
-The deadline for submitting nominations for the 2014-15 cohort is Monday, September 15, 2014.
+The deadline for submitting nominations for the 2015-16 cohort is Friday, September 18, 2015.

 To learn more about the Leadership Fellows Program Pathway, click here.

-For 2014-15 BLI Leadership Fellows Program dates, see our Events Calendar.
+For 2015-16 BLI Leadership Fellows Program dates, see our Events Calendar.